sangyl23/Continuous-Time-Transformer/README.md

  - `./eval_code` containing all runnable codes for vadidating the simulation results in the original paper.

 ## Keyword arguments
-In our code, we have provided detailed comments.
+In our code, we have provided detailed annotations.
 Below are the specific meanings of some keywords:
  - `b` batch size.
+ - `M` BS antenna number.
- - `his_len` historical sequence length.
+ - `his_len` estimation sequence length.
- - `BS_num` BS number.
- - `beam_num` beam number.
+ - `pre_len` prediction sequence length.
+ - `label_len` label length for transformer decoder.

 ## Keyword arguments within runnable code files